fortran-lang/fpm/PACKAGING.md

 ```

 and then checking that the error code matches.
 Note that error codes are passed to variable `$?`
-on Unix/Mac systems, and to environment variable `%errorlevel%` on Windoes.
+on Unix/Mac systems, and to environment variable `%errorlevel%` on Windows.

 In this last example, our source file defined a `math_constants` module inside
 the same source file as the main program.
 Let’s see how we can define an *fpm*